spdermn02/TouchPortal_Discord_Plugin/README.md

       - Valid Values: Off or On
       - Purpose: Stop spam of messages to log unless needed for debugging purposes
-    - Added in update notification process to actually utilize Touch Portal's notification system v4.3.2
+    - Added in update notification process to actually utilize Touch Portal's notification system v4.4.0
    Updates:
+    - New States -
-    - New State - Discord Voice Channel Participants - will be a pipe delimited list of nicknames for users in your current voice channel you have joined.
+       - Discord Voice Channel Participants - will be a pipe delimited list of nicknames for users in your current voice channel you have joined.
 Will continually update as users join and leave.
+       - All new states related to Voice Settings and Voice/Speaker Volume
+    - New Actions -
+       - A bunch of new Audio based actions to control the different voice settings
+       - New action to join DM based Text or Voice Channel by ID (voice does NOT ring the person, just joins voice channel)
+    - New Connectors - Sliders to control input and output volumes
    Refactor:
     - Using a new build process utilizing scripts/build.js instead of hard coding the build process in package.json, making it more generic as well.
+    - improved Voice Settings changes to only send back relevant changes and not everything time.

 ```

 ## Plugin Capabilities
 ### Actions
  - Discord Mute - Mute yourself in Discord
  - Discord Deafen - Deafen yourself in Discord (inherently mutes as well)
+ - Discord Voice Mode - Change between Voice Activity and Push-To-Talk Modes
  - Discord Hang Up - When in a voice call this will hang up the voice call
  - Discord Select Channel - go to a specific voice/text channel in a given server
  - Discord Reset Push To Talk Keys - resets array inside the plugin, doesn't affect Discord directly
  - Discord Push To Talk Key - adds key to the push to talk key array inside the plugin, doesn't affect Discord Directly
  - Discord Store Push To Talk Keys - store the key combinations in the push to talk key array to Discord to use with Push to Talk
+ - Discord Auto Gain Control - Toggle/Enable/Disable Auto Gain Control
+ - Discord Quality of Service Priority - Toggle/Enable/Disable Quality of Service Priority
+ - Discord Echo Cancellation - Toggle/Enable/Disable Echo Cancellation
+ - Discord Noise Suppression - Toggle/Enable/Disable Noise Suppression - if using Krisp, doesn't do anything to disable that
+ - Discord Silence Warning - Toggle/Enable/Disable Silence Warning (not exactly sure what this does due to not much documentation around this)
+ - Discord DM Voice Channel - Join a Personal or Group DM Voice Channel by Channel ID (Note: Does not ring the other person, it just forces you into the voice channel)
+ - Discord DM Text Channel - Join a Personal or Group DM Text Channel by Channel ID

+### Connectors
+ - Adjust Input Volume
+   - Slider to control the Voice Volume
+ - Adjust Output Volume
+   - Slider to control the Speaker Volume

 ### States
  - Discord Mute